compactmatterlab/active-filament-networks/2024/Readme.txt

 Plot_Single_V3: This file performs spatial analysis and plotting for a single set of simulation results.
 It loads the files saved from the model.
 The inputs are:

+Line 8:
-Line 8: Case ID: This must match the value from the model.
+- Case ID: This string must match the value from the model.
+Line 9:
-Line 9: Iteration ID: This must match the value from the model.
+- Iteration ID: This string must match the value from the model.
+Line 10:
-Line 9: Number of annuli (for spatial distribution analysis): Each annulus is 2.5 um in diameter.
+- Number of annuli (for spatial distribution analysis): Each annulus is 2.5 um in diameter.
 It is suggested to start with a value of 20 annuli.